Deep learning model for ECG reconstruction reveals the information content of ECG leads: Discussion

 \section{Discussion}

 First, let us discuss the results of the single-lead models.
 In these models, we take only one limb lead as input and try to reconstruct all the precordial leads.
-The quality of the reconstruction can be interpreted as the measure of the correlation between the input lead and the precordial leads.
+The reconstruction quality can be interpreted as a measure of the correlation between the input and precordial leads.
 We must remember that all precordial leads have the same reference point, the Wilson central terminal, so the information from all the limb electrodes is present in all precordial leads to some extent.
-However, by comparing the results of the single-lead models, we can try to estimate the correlation between the single electrodes as well.
+However, by comparing the single-lead models' results, we can also try to estimate the correlation between the single electrodes.

 The results show that leads V1 and V6 are reconstructed with the highest accuracy in all three scenarios (Fig. \ref{fig:single}, first three rows).
-In particular, lead V6 appears to be more closely correlated with limb leads II and I. A slightly better reconstruction of V6 from lead II than from lead I suggests a stronger correlation between the potential on the V6 electrode and the potential on the LL electrode (left leg) than LA (left arm), since the electrode potential RA (right arm) is present in both leads I and II.
+In particular, lead V6 appears more closely correlated with limb leads II and I. A slightly better reconstruction of V6 from lead II than from lead I suggests a stronger correlation between the potential on the V6 electrode and the potential on the LL electrode (left leg) than LA (left arm), since the electrode potential RA (right arm) is present in both leads I and II.

-The V3 and V4 leads were reconstructed with the lowest accuracy in all three scenarios (V4 has the lowest PCC value, V3 has the highest MSE value).
-This suggests that the potential on the V3 and V4 electrodes carries information that is not present in the limb leads.
-This is consistent with the fact that V3 is placed closest to the interventricular septum and is, on average, equally susceptible to potentials from both ventricles.
-Since it is centrally located on the chest, it captures a unique combination of signals that are not as prominent on the limb leads.
+The V3 lead exhibited the lowest reconstruction accuracy in all three scenarios.
+This suggests that the potential on the V3 electrode carries information that is not present in the limb leads.
+This is consistent with that V3 is placed closest to the interventricular septum and is, on average, equally susceptible to potentials from both ventricles.
+Since it is centrally located on the chest, it captures a unique combination of signals not as prominent on the limb leads.
 The significance of the V3 lead will be seen in the 3-lead models.

-To estimate the correlation between precordial leads, we trained models with two limb leads and one precordial lead as input (I + II + Vx).
-We also trained a model with two limb leads (I+II) as input, which serves as a baseline for the comparison.